The Error-Feedback Framework: Better Rates for SGD with Delayed Gradients and Compressed Communication: Error Compensated SGD with Arbitrary Compressors

 This operator is a $\delta = \frac{1}{\tau}$ compressor.
 Moreover, $\ee_t$ can be written as the sum of (in expectation) $\tau$ stochastic gradients.
 Thus, we would expect the algorithm~\eqref{eq:dSGD} to behave similarly as algorithm \eqref{eq:sparse_error} with a $\delta = \frac{1}{\tau}$ compressor.
 Indeed, this intuition is true and Theorem~\ref{thm:sparsified} can be seen as a generalization of Theorem~\ref{thm:delay} with $\tau$ replaced by $\frac{2}{\delta}$.
 The following operator

 where $[\xx]_i:=\lin{\xx,\ee_i}$, is also a $\delta$-approximate compressor.
 This shows that this notion not only comprises delayed gradients, but also delayed (atomic) block-coordinates updates.
 We refer e.g.\ to \cite{Alistarh2018:topk,Stich2018:sparsified, cordonnier2018:sparse,Karimireddy2019:error} for the discussion of key examples, including sparsification and quantization (that we have not discussed here).
+However, it is important to note that whilst our framework~\eqref{def:EFsgd} covers distributed SGD implementations in general (see for instance Section~\ref{sec:minibatch}), we here analyze error compensated SGD only for the special case of a single-machine implementation and our results do no apply to a fully distributed optimization setting as for instance considered in~\cite{cordonnier2018:sparse}.
+Fully compressed communication in such a distributed setting involves each machine maintaining a separate error vector, and hence does not directly fit in our framework~\eqref{def:EFsgd}.